 As I walked to the door, I could feel their hearts beating and it seemed to me they were synchronized together.
 I have no idea how many beats per minute or second a bluebird’s heart beats, but it is fast.
 At the same time, I was amazed by the fragility and beauty of the creatures I held in my hands.

 I walked out of the doors and about fifteen feet from the house.
-As I put my hands up level with my face and opened my fingers, the bluebirds seemed to hesitate for just a moment, then took off.
-They circled me once and went higher, then made straight for the small meadow just beyond my brother's front yard.
+As I put my hands up level with my face and opened my fingers, the bluebirds hesitated for just a moment, then took off.
+They circled me once and went higher, then made straight for the small meadow just beyond my brother’s front yard.

 It was all over in the space of a two minutes, but those moments were etched on my memories and I’ll never forget the time I held two, tiny beating hearts in my over-sized hands and watched them fly away

 Copyright © 2012 MJ Logan Writer All Rights Reserved